 Students enrolled in a DFEE place who wish to transfer to a CSP during the course of their undergraduate program of study must apply through UAC.
-Application is possible only after a minimum of one year of full-time DFEE study.
 Transfer to a CSP is not guaranteed and selection will depend on the student's academic performance and course availability.
 The University's Internal Transfer Policy does not apply to these transfers.